 - Maze surgery.
 For this procedure, your surgeon makes scar tissue in your upper heart chamber.
 The scars then make a path for electricity to follow in your heart.
 This helps to cure atrial fibrillation, the most common cause of irregular heartbeats.

 - Heart transplant.
-If your heart is diseased, it can be removed then replaced with a healthy one from someone else.
+If your heart is diseased, it can be removed and then replaced with a healthy one from someone else.

 What Happens to Your Body During Open Heart Surgery?